zhangrengang/SubPhaser/README.md

 There are mainly three modules:

 1. The core module to partition and phase subgenomes
 2. `LTR` module to identify and analysis subgenome-specific LTR-RT elements
 3. `Visualization` module to visualize genome-wide data

 The below is an example of output figures of wheat (ABD, 1n=3x=21):

 ![wheat](example_data/wheat_figures.png)
-**Figure: Phased subgenomes in allohexaploid bread wheat genome. ** (A) The histgram of differential 15-mers among homoeologous chromosomes.
+**Figure.
+Phased subgenomes in allohexaploid bread wheat genome.**
+(A) The histgram of differential 15-mers among homoeologous chromosomes.
 (B) Clustering and (C) principal component analysis of differential 15-mers that differentiate homeologous chromosomes enables the consistent partitioning of the genome into three subgenomes.